Europe

 Internal affairs

-In France, an old power where diplomacy is exquisite, grievances like the one posed by the message to X are not well digested.
-The Vienna Convention, the agreement that regulates diplomatic relations, stipulates in its article 41 that diplomats "have the duty not to interfere in the internal affairs” of the countries in which they are located.
+In France, an old power where diplomacy is exquisite, grievances like the one posed by the message to X are not easily digested.
+The Vienna Convention, the agreement that governs diplomatic relations, states in its Article 41 that diplomats "have the duty not to interfere in the internal affairs” of the countries where they are located.

 Cargando